yanbinc2/ME_codes/README.md

 Function: the Python code for generating three CNN predicted results: 'original,' 'combinational,' and 'removal,' for the evaluation of four scores.

-Inputs: following files specified by the path are the input data.
-The input files presented here are provided as examples for instructional guidance.
-Users can input their own data based on their applications.
+Inputs: the files specified by the paths are the input data.
+The input files are demonstrated for the instructional guidance.
+Users may input their own files based on their applications.

     PATH1='../data/seedinds.txt'  -->  the seed regions ('seedinds') given by the phase 2.